Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 - Sun Devils games this season feature an average total of 53.0 points, a number 8.0 points higher than Saturday's over/under.

-- In 2021, games involving the Buffaloes have averaged a total of 49.5 points, 4.5 more than the set over/under in this contest.
+- In 2021, games involving the Buffaloes have averaged a total of 49.5 points, 4.5 more than the set total in this contest.

 Arizona State Stats and Trends

-- The Sun Devils have yet to cover the spread this season when favored by 14 points or more.
+- The Sun Devils have been favored by 14 points or more one time this season and have not covered the spread in any of them.

-- Arizona State is 0-2 against the spread and 2-1 overall this season when the team scores more than 15.7 points.
+- When Arizona State scores more than 15.7 points, it is 0-2 against the spread and 2-1 overall.

-- In games that Arizona State totals over 328.3 yards, the team is 0-2 against the spread and 2-1 overall.
+- Arizona State is 0-2 against the spread and 2-1 overall when the team picks up over 328.3 yards.

-- The Sun Devils have turned the ball over seven times this season, five more turnovers than the Buffaloes have forced (2).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.